 follow these guidelines.

 If space does not allow you to write your corrections directly on the old publication, use the letters A, B, C, etc., to label consecutively the places on the publication where replacement material or new copy should be inserted.
 On a separate page, write the new copy and refer to A, B, C, etc., so we'll know where to insert the new information.
 Provide that content in a Word file.

 Artwork and Photos

-The graphic designers cannot be expected to "clean up" a hand-drawn illustration to use on a publication.
+The designers cannot be expected to "clean up" a hand-drawn illustration to use on a publication.
 Illustration recreation is very timely, and we produce more than 1,000 publications annually.
 Our designers will generate creative and effective original and computer-enhanced artwork for your publication.

 If you have a photo you'd like to use on a publication, be sure to get permission for us to reproduce it.
 Copyright laws apply to all artwork, photos and text used on publications.